olavowilke/ReactiveApi/README.md

 # ReactiveApi
-Simple reactive restful API using Spring WebFlux, done for studying purposes.
+Simple reactive restful API using Spring WebFlux and MongoDB, done for studying purposes.